swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ```

 <div class="notice--warning">
-  ⚙️ Please, store the value of "id" field from the response above into shell variable VERIFICATION_ID, as the is required in the "Get the verification result" call.
+  ⚙️ Please, store the value of <code>"id"</code> field from the response above into shell variable <code>VERIFICATION_ID</code>, as the is required in the "Get the verification result" call.
 </div>

 **Response**